tawgl/tawgl_frontend_task/README.md

 After retrieving the list of interviews, categorize them into interviews scheduled for today, tomorrow and other dates as in the design attached.<br/>
 On hover each candidate change candidate section and button color<br/>
-Values to be retirieved are candidate name and scheduledTime Role detail i.e "Role Senior Developer" can be hard coded
+Values to be retirieved are "candidate full name" and "scheduledTime".<br/>
+Role detail i.e "Role Senior Developer" can be hard coded